TavSingh/Your-Choice-Homework/README.md

 # Your-Choice-Homework
 ## Overview

-This simple program simulates some students and their favorite class.
+This simple program simulates some fake students and their favorite class.
 It uses two lists to store student names and class names, then assigns each student a random class.
 The results are stored in a HashMap, where the key is the student's name and the value is their randomly assigned favorite class.
 The program then prints out each student's name and thier favorite class.

 ## How It Works